Prepare for a 21st Century dance career.

 Upload the essay in Word or PDF format.
 Do not upload using the PAGES app.

 Residential High School Dance auditions will be held in-person this year.
-Selected applicants will be invited to an audition made up of four parts: a ballet class, a modern class, a solo, and a brief personal interview.
+Selected applicants will be invited to an audition made up of four parts: a ballet class, a modern class, a prepared Classical Ballet or Modern/Contemporary solo, no more than 2 minutes in length, and a brief personal interview.
 Standard dance attire is expected during the audition.

 While submitting a video audition is an option, participating in an in-person audition is strongly recommended.